AviatrixSystems/Docs/HowTos/fqdn_faq.rst

 sufficient as the domain names of a site can be translated to many different IP addresses.

-An AWS NAT gateway does not offer security group function;
+An AWS NAT gateway does not offer security group functions;
 it relies on security groups by each instance.
-An AWS NAT instance's security group does not have enough entries to support the large set of IP address list.
+An AWS NAT instance's security group does not have enough entries to support the large set of IP address lists.
 The egress filtering needs to happen at Layer 7.

 On the other hand, workloads in AWS are mostly applications or programs where it is deterministic which outbound APIs the application program calls.
 For example, an application runs API queries to *www.salesforce.com* for data retrieving and runs API queries to *www.google.com* for app authentication.
 In these cases, making sure that only these sites are allowed for egress